-Medicare covers emergency transport by ground or air, as long as it is deemed medically necessary and meets specific requirements.
+The transportation Medicare pays for can depend on the situation.
+Medicare typically covers emergency and nonemergency medical transport, as long as it is medically necessary and meets specific requirements.

-Medicare Part B covers the emergency ground or air ambulance services that a person may need.
+Medicare Part B covers the ground or air ambulance services that a person may need in a medical emergency.
+In specific circumstances, Medicare may also cover nonemergency medical transportation.

-This article will look at how Medicare covers emergency transportation costs and under what circumstances the plan will generally approve coverage.
+This article will look at how Medicare covers emergency and nonemergency medical transportation costs and under what circumstances the plan will generally approve coverage.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: